 A good chocolatier in Le Mans?
 Chocolaterie Bellanger

 If you are looking for a good chocolatier in Le Mans, I recommend the Chocolaterie Bellanger.
-This family business from Le Mans has existed since 1982 and offers delicious chocolates that I had the opportunity to discover and taste in 2021, because a friend who lives in Le Mans had offered me some for my birthday.
-That’s how I discovered this great address.
+This family business from Le Mans has existed since 1982 and offers delicious chocolates that I had the opportunity to discover and taste in 2021, because a friend who lives in Le Mans gave them to me for my birthday.
+That’s how I discovered this lovely address.

 Chocolaterie Bellanger